devpies/client-events/README.md

 # Common Module for Event-driven Architecture

-Common module for event-driven architecture.
-Designed for Command Query Responsibility Segregation (CQRS).
+Designed for Command Query Responsibility Segregation (CQRS) and event sourcing.

 The TypeScript code, under `src`, contains the source of truth.
 [Quicktype](https://quicktype.io/) is used to convert Typescript source code to specific language targets.
 Each supported language has its own package.